Description

 A certain Anthony Pickios may also have been involved in the manufacture, as in 1969 he was granted a patent for a draftsman kit that included the Fractron in its contents.
 In 1982 he received a patent for an improved method of manufacturing them, and from then on the centre of the disc included the new patent number and had the name Fractron was written diagonally across it.

-I found almost no advertisements for this machine in online archives, except for a single advert from January 1951.
+I found a few advertisements for this machine in online archives, lasting about 10 years from 1951 to 1961.

 Here are the patents relating to the Fractron, including some predecessors.